pboth1304/tabmate/README.md

 - You need proper indentation behavior but don't need a full code editor
 - You're building applications where bundle size matters
-- You want to enhance textareas in forms, comment sections, or simple editors
+- You want to enhance text-areas in forms, comment sections, or simple editors

 **TabMate focuses on doing one thing very well - providing intuitive, code-editor-like indentation behavior for plain HTML elements - without the overhead of more complex solutions.**